 Dossiers are an essential part of the HMIS.
 They are the main reference in terms of health information for both dataelements and indicators.
 And they help users to know the exact definition of what has to be collected and how the predefined indicators were calculated.
 An App was developped (thank you Rishi!) to facilitate the task of dossier maintenance and delivery to HMIS users, both in online and offline servers.
 This document describes :

-Elements required to configure an HMIS server to be used with the Dossier App.
+Elements required to configure an HMIS server to be used with the Dossiers App.

 Exporting Dossier App structure to another server.